Supply Chain Management

 +

-To address the challenge of identifying instances of forced labor in increasingly complex supply chains, GFEMS created a scalable machine learning tool in-house that predicts the risk of forced labor at the company level with nearly 84% accuracy.
+To address the challenge of identifying instances of forced labor in increasingly complex supply chains, GFEMS created FLARE: a scalable machine learning tool in-house that predicts the risk of forced labor at the company level with nearly 84% accuracy.
 By utilizing existing datasets and open source data to identify risks of forced labor, this tool minimizes the cost and burden of data collection, and acts as a first-pass screening tool for companies to perform due diligence.

 Identifying Risks at Deeper Levels